rossmartin/react-native-use-file-upload/README.md

 ### `abortUpload`

 Abort a file upload for a given file.
+The promise from `startUpload` gets rejected and `onError` runs if present.

 ```ts
 // Pass the uri of a file that started uploading